aplteam/Tatin/docs/PublishingPackages.md

 The folder may or may not carry a trailing `/`.

+This would attempt to publish the package `group-name-1.2.3` to the principal Tatin Server represented by the alias `[tatin]`.

+You can also create a ZIP file with the `]TATIN.Pack` command and specify the ZIP file as argument:

 ```
 ]TATIN.PublishPackage /path2package/group-name-1.2.3.zip [tatin]
 ```

-Both calls would attempt to publish the package `group-name-1.2.3` to the principal Tatin Server represented by the alias `[tatin]`.

-I> You can also create a ZIP file with the `]TATIN.Pack` command and specify the ZIP file as argument.

 ## Deleting packages